jundalisay/superblist/content/en/research/newton/principia/book-3/_index.md

 ---
-title: "Book 3"
+heading: Book 3
+title: "The Moon and the Planets"
-description: "Book 3 of principia"
+description: "We simplify Book 3 of  Principia Mathematica by Isaac Newton"
+weight: 12
 image: "/covers/principia.jpg"
-icon: "/icons/newton.png"
 ---